-M. Waiver of 2020 RMD - In spite of the general rules described above, if you are an IRA owner age 701⁄2 or older, you are not required to remove an RMD for calendar year 2020.
-This RMD waiver also applies to IRA owners who attained age 701⁄2 in 2019 but did not take their first RMD before January 1, 2020.
-In addition, no beneficiary life expectancy payments are required for calendar year 2020.
-If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
-For example, if an IRA owner died in 2017, the beneficiary's five-year period ends in 2023 instead of 2022.
+M. Waiver of 2020 RMD - RMDs and life expectancy payments for beneficiaries were waived for calendar year 2020.
+If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020 because of this waiver.
+For example, if an IRA owner died in 2019, the beneficiary's five-year period ends in 2025 instead of 2024.